-The national average cost of a roof replacement is around $8,000.
-But many factors can sway that amount.
+Did you know that the national average cost of a roof replacement is around $8,000?
+But, of course, not all roof replacements are created equal!
 So, how much does it really cost to replace your roof?

-Some roofing materials cost more to make than others and require more premium installation techniques and expertise that can drive up costs.
-Asphalt shingles are probably one of the more affordable roofing materials, which is a big reason why they’re also the most commonly used roofing material in America.
+Some roofing materials cost more to make than others and require specific installation techniques that can drive up costs.
+Your roof likely already has asphalt shingles on them, which are one of the most common – and affordable – types of roofing materials on the market.

-All are viable options, but depending on your budget and your specific roofing needs, it can drastically affect which type of material you choose.
+All are viable options, but your budget and your specific roofing needs can drastically affect which type of material you choose.
 We’ll get more into the specific costs of roofing materials later on.

 Your roof’s size obviously plays a big factor in the cost of a roof replacement strictly due to the amount of material you need and the time it takes to install.
 A large roof with multiple peaks and valleys requires more material, which means a higher cost.
 And larger roofs tend to take longer because of the time it takes to tear off and replace the roof, so there’s also an increase in labor costs as well.

 2,000 square feet: $7,000-$18,000

 The roof’s slope can complicate installation by making it more tedious to both stand up on the roof and haul materials up.
 The steeper the slope, the more it’ll cost you.

 If your roof is easily accessible, that means there’s less time and labor necessary to complete the job.
 That’s why roofs on one-story homes are generally cheaper to replace than two-story homes—it’s a lot easier to access and navigate.

 Different contractors may have different labor costs.
 But for the most part, the average cost of labor for a roof replacement is between $1.50 and $3.00 per square foot, or $150 to $300 per roofing square (100 sq ft).
 Labor costs can make up nearly half of the entire cost of a roof replacement, so be sure to look into that when searching for the right contractor.